harendra-shakya/smart-contracts-for-developers/README.md

 1. **Subscription Contracts:** Develop subscription-based smart contracts that automatically charge users at regular intervals in exchange for access to specific services or content.

 1. **Lottery Contracts:** Build transparent and fair lottery contract using chainlink vrf that randomly select winners and distribute prizes automatically.

-1. **Time-Locked Contracts:** Construct contracts that release funds or trigger certain actions only after a specified time period has passed.

 1. **Decentralized Autonomous Organizations (DAOs):** Create contracts that power DAOs, enabling decentralized decision-making and organization management.